Sonoma County wineries upgrade worker safety to keep virus away during harvest

 Despite careful planning and preparation, the elusive highly contagious new coronavirus already has infiltrated the area wine sector.
 That’s raising concerns inside and outside the industry in Sonoma County - with its more than 450 wineries - as final work is being done for harvest set to begin in late August.

 Sources inside and outside wine circles said last week they did not know at which companies the outbreaks are centered.
-Susan Gorin, chairwoman of the county Board of Supervisors, said the winery with the 14 infected vineyard workers is located in her district in the Sonoma Valley though she doesn’t know the name of the business.
-She acknowledged she has a suspicion who it is but no confirmation.
+Susan Gorin, chair of the county Board of Supervisors, said the winery with the 14 infected vineyard workers is located in her district in the Sonoma Valley, though she doesn’t know the name of the business.
+She acknowledged she has a suspicion about who it is but no confirmation.

 “From my perspective, it is immaterial the name of the winery.
 What’s most important is to use this as a learning experience for all wineries and vineyards owners,” Gorin said.
 “OK, this happened and here’s how the (viral) transmission happens.
 What are you doing to do to prevent or mitigate that from being repeated in your own winery?”